State University of New York at Delhi

-The State University of New York at Delhi (SUNY Delhi or Delhi State College) is a public college in Delhi, New York.
+The State University of New York at Delhi (SUNY Delhi or Delhi State College) is a public college in Delhi, New York, United States.
 It is part of the State University of New York (SUNY) system.
 Over 3,000 students attend the institution.

-SUNY Delhi offers over 60 programs, which can lead to certificates, associate degrees, bachelor's degrees, or master’s degrees.
+SUNY Delhi offers over 60 programs, which can lead to certificates, associate degrees, bachelor's degrees, or master's degrees.
 There are five academic schools within the college: Veterinary and Applied Sciences, Applied Technologies, Business and Hospitality Management, Nursing, and Liberal Arts and Sciences.
 The college is accredited by the Middle States Commission on Higher Education.

-Delhi’s intercollegiate athletic teams compete in NCAA Division III and the North Atlantic Conference, and the mascot is Blaze, the Bronco.

 History

+SUNY Delhi was founded on May 24, 1913, as a small agriculture school by two women, Amelia and Elizabeth MacDonald.
+Then known as the State School of Agriculture and Domestic Science, the college served students from all over New York.

+By the late 1920s, the fledgling agricultural college began offering more general education and added dormitory buildings.

+The school's name changed for the first time in 1941, becoming the New York State Agricultural and Technical Institute at Delhi, one of six state agricultural schools in New York.
+Seven years later, the school was absorbed into the newly-established State University of New York system.

-SUNY Delhi was founded in 1913 as a small agriculture school by two women, Amelia & Elizabeth MacDonald.
-Then known as the State School of Agriculture & Domestic Science, the college served students from all over New York.
-In the late 1920s the college began offering more general education and added dormitory buildings.
-It was not until the 1960s that the institution expanded by offering more programs of study like business, refrigeration, construction, and veterinary technology.
-Delhi added several new academic buildings, more dorms, and a new dining hall.
+Sixteen years after joining the SUNY system in 1948, the college changed its name for a third time, becoming the New York Agricultural and Technical College at Delhi.
+It was not until this period of the 1960s that the institution expanded to offer more programs of study like business, refrigeration, construction, and veterinary technology.
+Delhi also added several new academic buildings, more dorms, and a new dining hall.

+The school changed names a fourth time in 1987, becoming the State University of New York College of Technology at Delhi.

-The college began offering bachelor's degrees in the early 2000s, and the physical campus expanded.
-The athletic program joined the NCAA Division III in 2018.
-The college now offers two master's degrees.
+The college began offering bachelor's degrees in the early 2000s.
+With this change, the school adopted its current name, State University of New York at Delhi, in 2002.
+With this upgrade came much expansion of the campus.

+In 2018, the SUNY Delhi athletic program joined the NCAA Division III.